NeCTAR-RC/tutorials/_database/08-database-instance-management.md

 ---
-title: Managing a database instance
+title: Advanced Database Instance Management
-order: 3
+order: 8
 duration: 20
 ---

-You can manage your database instance by using its actions list.
-In this section, we are going to do some exercises to manage your database instances.
-We are going to use the instance named `tutorial` created from the last exercise.
+In this section, we will describe some advanced Database Instance management functions.
+We will use the instance named `tutorial` that we created in the first exercise.

 ![Database instance action list]({{ site.baseurl }}/assets/images/database/manage-database1.png)